Gaurav Khanna

-Gaurav Khanna (born 11 December 1981) is an Indian actor and model.
-He is known for his roles of Neil in Jeevan Saathi, Inspector Kavin in CID, and Akshay in Tere Bin.
-He currently portrays Anuj Kapadia in Star Plus's Anupamaa.
+Gaurav Khanna (born 11 December 1981) is an Indian actor who works in hindi television.
+He is best known for his roles as Senior Inspector Kavin in CID and Anuj Kapadia in Anupamaa, the latter earning him the Indian Telly Award for Best Actor.
+Khanna has appeared in several successful television series, including Yeh Pyar Na Hoga Kam, Prem Ya Paheli – Chandrakanta, and Celebrity MasterChef India, where he emerged as the winner.
+As of 2025, he is participating as a contestant on Bigg Boss 19.

 Career

 Khanna worked as a marketing manager in an IT firm for nearly a year before switching careers.
 He started his career appearing in television commercials.
-His first appearance on a television show was in Bhabhi.
-His next role was in Kumkum – Ek Pyara Sa Bandhan.
-Khanna's first lead role was in Meri Doli Tere Angana in 2007.

 Personal life

 In early 2016, Khanna was revealed to be dating television actress Akanksha Chamola.
-The couple were married on 24 November 2016 in his hometown Kanpur.
+The couple was married on 24 November 2016 in Khanna's hometown of Kanpur.
+In 2025, he revealed his colour-blindness on Celebrity MasterChef.
+He was also the only vegetarian contestant in the show.